Eye Movement Desensitization

 “The opposite of addiction is not sobriety.
 The opposite of addiction is human connection.”

-EMDR helps us move past the denial that trauma exists so it can be processed.
-Once processed and integrated trauma begins to dissolve and dissipate.
-Bilateral processing mimics the way the brain processes issues during REM sleep, which is why it is considered a holistic treatment approach.
+EMDR assists us in moving through and past repressed or denied wounding so it can be processed, integrated and dissipated.
+Bilateral processing mimics the way the brain processes issues during REM sleep, which is why it is considered a holistic somatic treatment approach.